 |

-have signed a PFI contract for the design, construction and operation of the new
+joint venture company) have signed a PFI contract for the design, construction and operation of the

 | ||||